 Number of slots: 30

-Registration: Registration will open later this year for the fall season.
+Registration: Registration will open next year for the 2027-28 fall season.
 To be notified, please fill out this interest form.
+Registration for 2026-27 is now CLOSED

 Volunteers Needed: Coaches (don't need to be an engineer - just help the kids stay on track), competition support, spirit support, tournament volunteers, and other roles.